Skip to main content

 Annie’s daughter

-Annie’s daughter's story is a secondary plot that I really enjoyed.
+Annie’s (Mae Whitman) daughter's story is a secondary plot that I really enjoyed.
 You have this little girl who prefers to dress like a boy, and it’s okay!
 Her mom doesn’t make a big deal of it, just accepts her, which is absolutely beautiful.

 An underrated piece of entertainment

-Good girls is a good comedy with some strategically placed bits of drama and tenderness.
+Good Girls is a good comedy with some strategically placed bits of drama and tenderness.
 With good actors and great performances that can make you forget you had a bad day.

 It is a controversial show, with contradictory opinions, mostly because the story is not very plausible or realistic.
-Usually, that would a problem for me, but for some reason, not in this case.
+Usually, that would be a problem for me, but for some reason, not in this case.
 It made me laugh, get emotional, and entertained.
 I can’t wait for next season.

 Comments